R-T-B/TimberbornTerrainGenerator/README.md

 v1.4.0: Just TimberAPI 0.5.x support.
 Big things are still planned (tm), but I just got a puppy so it may be a few weeks until they are done, just FYI. :)

 v1.5.0:  Just Update 3 stable support.
 Needs a compatible TimberAPI.

+v1.5.1:  Just some dependency fixes for the mod.
+Makes sure you have the required stuff (you probably already do, but helps fresh installs).

 # Feedback